How can I cancel a broadband contract for free?

 Mid-contract price rises

-If your provider raises prices and you have a fixed contract taken after the 23rd of January 2014 you have a right to cancel mid-contract.
-The provider must notify of the rise 30 days in advance, giving you 30 days to cancel.
+If a provider raises prices and you have a fixed contract taken after the 23rd of January 2014, you have a right to cancel mid-contract.
+The provider must notify of the price increase 30 days in advance, giving you 30 days to cancel.